-If one of your goals for 2013 is to pay down your credit cards, it’s hard to go wrong with the “snowball method” of debt repayment.
+If one of your goals for this year is to pay down your credit cards, it’s hard to go wrong with the “snowball debt payment method” of debt repayment.
 Chances are, you’ve heard about it before: it’s a favorite method of finance experts everywhere – and with good reason.
 The snowball method is a simple approach that encourages focusing on one credit card at a time.
 Through a strategy of prioritizing your debt and gradually increasing your payments, you build up the momentum you need to get down to a zero balance on all of your cards.

 It’s a little like what happens when a snowball rolls down a hill – as it moves, it picks up speed and increases in size.
 This is what happens to your payments over time when you use the snowball method.